-39 Are individuals entitled to monetary damages or compensation if they are affected by breaches of the law?
+Are individuals entitled to monetary damages or compensation if they are affected by breaches of the law?
 Is actual damage required or is injury to feelings sufficient?

 Data subjects are entitled to receive compensation from controllers if they have suffered material or non-material damages as a result of a violation of Belgian data protection law.
-Controllers will only be exempt from liability if they are able to prove that they are not responsible for the event giving rise to the damage.
-Individuals may choose to mandate an organ, organisation or a non-profit organisation to lodge a complaint on their behalf before the DPA or the competent judicial body.
+Controllers will only be exempt from liability if they can prove that they are not responsible for the event giving rise to the damage.
+Individuals may choose to mandate an organ, organisation or non-profit organisation to lodge a complaint on their behalf before the Data Protection Authority (DPA) or the competent judicial body.